CosmicPhoenix171/Darcnia/darcnia-campaign/pcs/nyra-vex.md

 The words seem to come from everywhere and nowhere at once.
 Was it the fire?
 The runes?
 Her own mind?

-Nyra looks around, but Lyra seems oblivious, closing the ancient tome with reverence.
+Nyra looks around, but Tessa seems oblivious, closing the ancient tome with reverence.

-**Lyra:** "The mark is complete!
+**Tessa:** "The mark is complete!
 Welcome to Guild Crystalia."

 Later, as they leave the chamber, Nyra hesitates.

 **Nyra:** "During the ceremony... did you hear anything?
 Like a voice?"

-Lyra blinks.
+Tessa blinks.
 "A voice?
 No, just the usual magical resonance.
 Why?"

 Nyra glances at Thorne, who has suddenly gone very still.